Is LDL cholesterol really the main cause of heart disease?

 Questions worth asking based on this episode

-• Would a coronary calcium score change how aggressively we should treat my risk?
+• Given my numbers, would a coronary calcium score change what we decide?

 Full doctor prep with ranked questions available in the full topic page